 Before joining Pomfret in July, Connell served as dean of teaching and learning at Blair Academy in New Jersey, where she had worked since 2015.
 In addition to her administrative duties at Blair, Connell taught English, assisted with theatrical productions, and performed dorm duty.

 She holds a master's degree in private school leadership from Teachers College, Columbia University (2007) and a bachelor's degree in American studies from Amherst College (2000).

 A veteran of independent school education, Connell brings a breadth and depth of experience to the position.
 Over the course of her career, she has taught history at Millbrook School in New York and Packer Collegiate Institute in Brooklyn, and served as dean of faculty at Berkshire School in Sheffield, Massachusetts.
 Connell is a 1996 alumna of Peddie School.

 "She also has a background in improvisational comedy," Richards said, "a surprisingly relevant skill as we look to the future of teaching and learning!"

-With her husband Scott, an artist and academic tutor, their daughter Juno, and dog Rudy, Connell officially begins her life as a Griffin in June.
+She lives on campus with her husband Scott, an artist and academic tutor, their daughter Juno, and dog Rudy.